 After Snafu, Virgin America Rebuilds Trust One Tweet at a Time.
 BMW debuts social-media campaign for concepts.
 BMWBMW is using Foursquare, Mashable and iAd to reach younger buyers BMW launched its next marketing campaign for the BMW i3 and i8, aimed at the tech consumer.

 The campaign runs on location-service Foursquare, social-news round-up site Mashable and iAd, Apple's mobile-advertising network.
 The iAd campaign will run in Europe on iPhones, iPods and iPads.
+The campaign will use the processing power of the devices to produce commercials with 3-D graphics and virtual worlds.
+The BMW i3 and i8 are the main focus of the campaign.
+In addition to the company's push on Facebook and Twitter, BMW's i brand will have a presence on Foursquare.
+The last of the three-pronged approach is news site Mashable.
+Get more car news, reviews and opinion every day: Sign up to have the Autoweek Daily Drive delivered right to your inbox.
 The 2 things you need to do to protect your online security from apps.
 It's amazing how many apps we all use on a daily basis that ask us to log in using either our Facebook or Twitter accounts.

 She has more than 25 years of experience in marketing, business development and management.
 I interviewed Farrugia on the trend of using social-networking websites for business and how executives can create and maintain an effective online presence.
 An edited version of her answers follows.
-What are the best ways to use social networking for business?
 A 5-step plan for explaining ‘viral’ content to wide-eyed clients.
 Ask any online marketer or PR pro, and you're sure to hear that one of the top requests from their clients is to have their content go “viral.”

 Being the great professional you are, you know content doesn't go viral with a click of a button.
 So, how do you handle the situation?
-Tell them the truth.
+Tell them the truth Once you hear their requests for your project, let them know up front you can’t guarantee anything going viral.
+Of course, they may not want to hear that.
 10 Things You Should Include in a Social Media Plan.
 While the 4 Ps of marketing are still relevant, it’s the 7 Ps that are most applicable to modern day marketing.

 Proper Planning and Preparation Prevents Piss Poor Performance.
 This is especially true for social media planning, where all too often the plan revolves around a murky set of objectives and a band of interns.
+When done right though, a social media plan for marketing, recruiting, or customer service is a thing of beauty.
 To Monetize Social Media, Humanize It - Amy Jo Martin.
 This post is part of the HBR Insight Center Marketing That Works.

 We want to be great.
-But before you can be great you have to understand what being great looks like.
 Social Media Strategy Follows the Golden Rule.
 Social media is fantastic, but the if you think creating a social media presence will yield instant results, you’re in for an unpleasant surprise.

 In fact, those who have succeeded in each of the three waves of the world economy, knew how to adapt to change, create opportunities for themselves and others, and how to turn an amazing dream into an economically constructive reality.
 This is some of what Huffington Post blogger Patricia Handschiegel has documented in her popular "The New Power Girls" series.